dendriel/cs-game-utils/README.md

 # cs-game-utils
-Funcotionalities for game development in CS.
+Functionalities for game development in CS.